 Can you share your background and how you started?

-I graduated from journalism… but I had a long time passion about fashion and styling photography.
-I’ve been doing all these things like fashion show since high school… I was like a show producer for my runway, styling and casting… I don’t know how I did it.
-I think it’s the love of fashion.
+I graduated with a degree in journalism… but I had always had a long-time passion for fashion and styling.
+I’ve been doing all these things, like fashion show since high school… During high school, we used to put on runway shows, and I would be in charge of the production, styling, and casting...
+I don't know how I did it, but I suppose it was my love for fashion.

-[To move to the U.S.] I actually sold all my things… handbags from saving up money… and bought a plane ticket.
-I think I had a thousand dollars pocket money and flew to the States… I didn’t really have a plan.
+I decided to move to the US, where I sold most of my my possesions, to save up money for a plane ticket and this new journey.
+I had about a thousand dollars in my pocket and flew to the States… I didn’t really have a plan.

-We would always drive to New York for the weekend.
+I would always drive to New York for the weekend.
 I first went to New York when I moved to D.C.
-When I went for the first time, I thought, “this is the dream.”
+When I went for the first time, I thought, “This is the dream.”
+From the first time I went there, I knew this was my dream, the place I HAD to be.

 I kept working, and somehow, I made a Thai friend in New York.
 He studied and worked in fashion…he helped me move.